FactoryXCode/MfPack/MfPack/Cast/README.md

 ## MfPack Cast V2.1

-Version: 4.0.0
+Version: 4.0.1

 **NOTES:**

-- This release is updated for compiler version 17 up to 34.
+- This release is updated for compiler version 17 up to 35.
 - SDK version: 10.0.28000.2705 (Win 11)
 - Requires Windows 10 or later.
 - Minimum supported MfPack version: 4.0.0

 ---

-***MfCast.pas*** is the API main interface (TMfCast class).
+***MfCast.pas*** is the application main interface (TMfCast class).
 The other units contain device discovery, Cast V2.1 TLS/channel handling, controller logic, media planning, and
 a local HTTP server.